|

 householders.
 Sludge and debris are present as a result of corrosion

+over a long period of time.
 The power flushing process will cure most

 circulation problems, but cannot undo the corrosion and gradual